Mircea-MMXXI/azapy/predocs/SMGINI_th_doc_base.md

 # SMGINI optimal portfolios <a name="TOP"></a>

 SMGINI stands for Second Moment GINI dispersion measure.
-It is a generalization of GINI dispersion measure, where
+It is similar to GINI dispersion measure, where
 L1 is replaced by L2 norm.
 SMGINI dispersion measure is defined as,